 Claiming expenses is almost impossible

 If an umbrella company employee is subjected to SDC within their workplace, they cannot claim tax relief on travel and subsistence expenses.
-In reality, almost every umbrella worker is subjected to SDC in one way or another, so claiming expenses through an umbrella company is now almost impossible.
+Almost every umbrella worker is subjected to SDC in one way or another, so claiming expenses through an umbrella company is now almost impossible.

 Further reading